oroinc/documentation/user_guide/channel_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Retail outlet in Texas needs a separate channel of a Custom Type named *Dallas Store*.

-Here we also want to monitor the contacts, so we have added the Contact Request entity.
-Along with that, there are two Custom entities:

 Item Ordered entity: its records represent the things ordered by a customer but not yet delivered to them.
 This could be as the customer has ordered the goods by phone, or if the store was currently out of stock.
 Each Goods Ordered